ROBERT SIEGEL, host: From NPR News, this is ALL THINGS CONSIDERED. I'm Robert Siegel.

 (SOUNDBITE OF APPLAUSE)

-OBAMA: And I ask I ask every American who agrees to life your voice.
+Pres.
+OBAMA: And I ask - I ask every American who agrees to lift your voice.
 Tell the people who are gathered here tonight that you want action now.

 SIEGEL: NPR's Mara Liasson, thank you so much.